Regret Analysis of Posterior Sampling-Based Expected Improvement for Bayesian Optimization: Introduction

 Several studies~\citep{bull2011convergence,wang2014theoretical,nguyen2017regret,berk2019exploration} have attempted to obtain regret guarantees of GP-EI-based algorithms, in which the reference value is often changed from the current best observation to, for example, the maximum of the posterior mean~\citep{wang2014theoretical}, and the maximum of the posterior sample path~\citep{berk2019exploration}.
 However, as reported in existing studies~\citep{tran-the2022regret,bedi2022regret,hu2024adjusted}, several analyses appear incorrect (See Section~\ref{sec:literature} and Appendix~\ref{app:issues} for more details).
 Other theoretical analyses in~\citep{wang2014theoretical,tran-the2022regret} require rescaling the posterior variance, which can deteriorate the practical optimization performance.
 Hence, a theoretical analysis for GP-EI-based algorithms without posterior variance rescaling has not been established except for the noiseless case~\citep{bull2011convergence}.

 This paper analyzes the posterior sampling-based GP-EI algorithm inspired by GP-PIMS~\citep{takeno2024-posterior}, which is GP-EI with the reference value set by the maximum of the posterior sample path.
 We refer to this algorithm as GP-EI from the maximum of the sample path (GP-EIMS).
-We show that GP-EIMS achieves the sublinear BCR under the Bayesian setting, where the objective function follows the GP.
+We show that GP-EIMS achieves the sublinear BCR under the Bayesian setting, where the objective function follows GPs.
 Moreover, GP-EIMS does not require rescaling of the posterior variance.
-Finally, we demonstrate the effectiveness of GP-EIMS, which stems from avoiding posterior variance rescaling, through numerical experiments.
+Finally, we demonstrate the effectiveness of GP-EIMS, which stems from avoiding posterior variance rescaling, compared with other theoretically guaranteed EI-based methods through numerical experiments.